rocket-pool/docs.rocketpool.net/docs/en/node-staking/vps/providers.md

 ### Price

 Cloud hosting solutions are usually a safer choice if cost is not a priority.
-The section below has a more detailed breakdown of cost estimates but here is a general comparison between a VPS option and a cloud option:
+The section below has a more detailed breakdown of cost estimates but here is a general comparison between a VPS option and a dedicated server option:

-- OVH Dedicated Server: $90-160/mo
+- OVH Dedicated Server: $118-243/mo
-- Netcup VPS: $90/mo
+- Netcup VPS: $81-117/mo